WildflowerSchools/wf-smcmodel/task_list.md

 # Task list

 * Maybe use consistent language for single sample, single time slice, multiple time slices
-* Call them timestamps rather than times or datetimes
 * Consistently use to or not in conversion functions
 * Add num_samples to placeholder_dict()
 * Check keys in all functions that build/convert objects